Explainer

 Why Is Veganuary in January?

-What Does Being Vegan for January Entail?
+What Does Being Vegan for January Mean?

 The Vegan Society defines veganism as “a philosophy and way of living which seeks to exclude — as far as is possible and practicable — all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”
-It adds that by extension, veganism also “promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
+It adds that, by extension, veganism also “promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms, it denotes the practice of dispensing with all products derived wholly or partly from animals.”

 What Is the Impact of Veganuary?